FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 This means that you can focus a majority of your security efforts on FusionAuth.
 It also means that if you create more applications, they can piggy-back on your centralised authentication instead of having to re-implement authentication for each and every application that you build.

-Any integrations that you set up with other providers (e.g. Google for “Sign in with Google”) can be done once, instead of per application too.
+Any integrations that you set up with other providers (e.g. Google for “Sign in with Google") can be done once, instead of per application too.

 ## Installing and configuring FusionAuth